 Requesting Term Second Term Third Term

 Student in good standing: Student on warning: Student on suspension:

 Applies for Carrying an All "I's" changed to

 an incomplete incomplete failing.

-Financial Student returned to Good standing:
+Financial aid will Student returned to Good standing:

-aid will be All "I's" changed to
+be disbursed on All "I's" changed to

-disbursed on passing.

-schedule.
+schedule. passing.